-Representatives from the Ethical Council visited the country in autumn 2012 to gain a better understanding of the challenges faced by mining companies and other companies when establishing themselves in a developing country.
+Representatives from the Council on Ethics visited the country in autumn 2012 to gain a better understanding of the challenges faced by mining companies and other companies when establishing themselves in a developing country.

 A country facing challenges, where small initiatives can make a big difference

 Burkina Faso in West Africa is one of the poorest countries in the world [*1].
 Some 85 percent of the population of 17 million live off the land and livestock.
 The infrastructure is underdeveloped.
 Around 70 percent of the population are illiterate.
 The population is also very young, with approximately 65 percent aged under 21.

 The country has begun to tackle its poverty levels in recent years.
 Economic reforms have been initiated and several social indicators show improvements, including an increase in the number of children attending school.
 The country’s largest sources of income are currently gold (approximately 70 percent) and cotton.